intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 # Chronos User Guide

 ### **1. Overview**
-_Chronos_ is an application framework for building large-scale time series analysis applications.
+_BigDL-Chronos_ (_Chronos_ for short) is an application framework for building large-scale time series analysis applications.

 You can use _Chronos_ to do: